johnosbb/zephyr-esp32s3-workspace/README.md

 export ZEPHYR_TOOLCHAIN_VARIANT=zephyr
 export ZEPHYR_SDK_INSTALL_DIR="$HOME/zephyr-sdk"

-Or more permanently please these in your .bashrc file
+Or more permanently place these in your .bashrc file

 ```bash